top of page

 Bottle brush adorned with fairy lights.

-Don't be affraid to get a little creative, if you have a Callistemon looking stunning right now, why not weave a set of fairy lights through it and make it the star of your show.
+Don't be afraid to get a little creative, if you have a Callistemon looking stunning right now, weave fairy lights throughout its branches and make it the star of your show.

-Whatever it is you decide to do in you garden this season for 'Christmas cheer' just be sure you enjoy doing it, after all that's what christmas is all about, and thats what gardening is all about too!
+Whatever it is you decide to do in your garden this season for 'Christmas cheer' just be sure you enjoy doing it, after all that's what Christmas is all about, and that's what gardening is all about too!

 Happy gardening! 😘🎄🍒